fau-is/wdwdl/README.md

     - accuracy (macro), precision (macro) and recall (macro) -> to not ignore workaround classes with fewer instances
     - auc_roc (macro, according to Fawcett (2006))
 - Encoding: binary encoded categorical attributes (less sparse than one-hot encoding)
+- Validation: we use split validation not to distroy the natural order of instances (?)
 - HPO
     - For AE via a tree-structured parzen estimator approach (TPE) (planed)
     - For CNN via a tree-structured parzen estimator approach (TPE)